git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 # Bitwig Studio | Novation Launchpad Pro & MkII

 Support script for Novation's Launchpad Pro controller.
 You can control track parameters, devices, transport, session view and play the pads.

 ## Installation

-* Pro: If you added the controller manually, choose the 2nd port (*MIDIIN2 (Launchpad Pro)* and *MIDIOUT2 (Launchpad Pro)* on Windows).
+* Pro: If you added the controller manually, choose the 2nd port (e.g. *MIDIIN2 (Launchpad Pro)* and *MIDIOUT2 (Launchpad Pro)* on Windows).
-* Make sure the Launchpad sends on Midi Channel 1
+* Make sure the Launchpad sends on Midi Channel 1!

 ## Differences MkII and Pro

 The MkII misses the left column and the bottom row of buttons from the Launchpad Pro.
 Most importantly it misses the **Shift** button.
 Therefore, the **Mixer** button acts as the **Shift** button.
-If you press it also the grid changes.
+If you press it the grid changes as well.
 The left row of the grid now represents the missing left column of the Pro.
 The second column represents the functions of those buttons in Shift state.
-Also the first row represents the missing buttons of the Pro.
-Alternatively, you can use the scene buttons to enter those modes (Volume, Pan, etc.).
+Also the Scene buttons represents the missing buttons bottom row of the Pro (Volume, Pan, etc. but differently ordered).
 The colors of the buttons are identical.

 ## Transport and Editing (Left button column)